ansonwhho/ansonwhho.github.io/about.md

 Spectroscopy Café is a personal blog where I share how I see the world through the lens of a physics student.
 It mainly features updates about my work, personal projects and expository writings.

 # **Anson Ho**
 Hi!
 I'm Anson Ho, a final year undergraduate physics student at the [University of St Andrews](https://www.st-andrews.ac.uk/physics-astronomy/).
 I'm interested in all things physics and mathematics, and love learning about them just for the fun of it.
-My undergraduate thesis lies at the intersection between condensed matter and photonics, specficially Neural Networks to design Photonic Crystal Waveguides.
+My undergraduate thesis lies at the intersection between condensed matter and photonics, specifically Neural Networks to design Photonic Crystal Waveguides.

 Outside of my studies and immediate academic interests, I hope to help tackle [some of the world's most pressing questions](https://80000hours.org/key-ideas/) through [effective altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).